All The Benefits Of Bentonite Clay, Plus How To Use It

 3. It may help fight off serious bacterial infections like MRSA.

-Serious bacterial infections like MRSA—a form of staph that's resistant to many forms of antibiotics— are no joke.
-It can cause a variety of problems ranging from skin infections and sepsis to pneumonia to bloodstream infections.
+Serious bacterial infections like MRSA—a form of staph that's resistant to many forms of antibiotics—are no joke.
+It can cause problems ranging from skin infections and sepsis to pneumonia to bloodstream infections, according to the CDC.
 But bentonite clay may help where conventional medicine cannot.

 Scientists at Arizona State University wanted to test out the antibacterial potential of smectite clay minerals (a group that encompasses bentonite clay) on a variety of bacteria that were both resistant and nonresistant to antibiotics.
 When they exposed this bacteria to the clay minerals in the lab, the clay exhibited antibacterial properties that were effective at killing MRSA, various types of E. coli, and Salmonella.
 While the researchers haven't pinpointed the mechanism by which clay kills bacteria, they do believe it holds promise for the development of treatments to fight antibiotic-resistant infections.

 4. It's been shown to soothe and protect skin.

 Throughout history, clay's predominant medical uses have been topical—like slapping some wet clay mud onto a bug bite, weird rash, or infection.
 And, it turns out, research confirms bentonite's protective and soothing properties.

 In one study, a lotion containing bentonite clay was shown to be effective at preventing or reducing the severity of poison ivy when applied to skin before coming into contact with poison ivy's itch-inducing compound urushiol.
 The same lotion featuring bentonite effectively treated chronic dermatitis (irritated and inflamed skin, like eczema).